Spins of prime ideals and the negative Pell equation $x^2 - 2py^2 = -1$: Discussion of results

 \subsection{Acknowledgments}

 The authors would like to thank Jan-Hendrik Evertse, \'{E}tienne Fouvry, Zev Klagsbrun, Carlo Pagano, and Peter Stevenhagen for useful discussions related to this work.
 The first author is a doctoral student at Leiden University.
-The second author was supported by an ALGANT Erasmus Mundus Scholarship and National Science Foundation agreement No.\ DMS-1128155.
+The second author was supported by an ALGANT Erasmus Mundus Scholarship, National Science Foundation agreement No.\ DMS-1128155, and European Research Council grant agreement No.\ 670239.